Equation of State Extrapolation Systematics: Parametric vs. Nonparametric Inference of Neutron Star Structure: Introduction

 Over the past decade, \textit{multi-messenger} observations have revolutionized our understanding of the neutron star (NS) equation of state (EOS).
 Gravitational-wave (GW) detections of binary neutron star (BNS) mergers (GW170817~\cite{TheLIGOScientific:2017qsa,Abbott:2018wiz,Abbott:2018exr}, GW190425~\cite{LIGOScientific:2020aai}) have constrained tidal deformabilities at intermediate densities, while NICER X-ray timing~\cite{riley19c,Riley:2021pdl,Miller:2019cac,Miller:2021qha,Choudhury:2024xbk,Mauviard:2025dmd} has provided complementary mass--radius measurements.
 Observations of $\sim 2M_\odot$ pulsars~\cite{Antoniadis:2013pzd,Cromartie:2019kug} have ruled out soft EOSs unable to support such high maximum masses.
 Laboratory measurements of neutron-skin thicknesses (PREX-II~\cite{Reed:2021nqk}, CREX~\cite{CREX:2022kgg}) have further refined constraints on the symmetry energy near nuclear saturation density.
 On the theory side, chiral effective field theory ($\chi$EFT)~\cite[see, e.g.,][]{Epelbaum:2008ga,Machleidt:2011zz,Hammer:2012id,Hebeler:2020ocj,Drischler:2021kxf} provides a controlled description of nuclear interactions up to densities of $\sim 1.5$--$2 n_s$, where $n_s \approx 0.16~\mathrm{fm}^{-3}$ denotes the nuclear saturation density, while perturbative QCD~\cite{Gorda:2021znl,Gorda:2022jvk,Komoltsev:2021jzg} is reliable only at extremely high densities ($\sim 40 n_s$).
 This leaves a wide intermediate-density regime that must be bridged phenomenologically.

 A central challenge in EOS inference therefore lies in \textbf{extrapolating the EOS beyond the domain of theoretical control}.
-Parametric models---such as piecewise polytropes (PP), spectral representations, and speed-of-sound parameterizations~\cite{Read:2008iy,Lindblom:2010bb,Greif:2018njt}---are widely used because they are computationally efficient and physically interpretable.
-However, their restrictive functional forms can bias the inferred pressure--density relation~\cite{Legred:2022pyp} and associated neutron star observables.
+Parametric representations---such as piecewise polytropes (PP)~\cite{Read:2008iy}, spectral expansions~\cite{Lindblom:2010bb}, and speed-of-sound parameterizations~\cite{Greif:2018njt}---are widely used because they are computationally efficient, but their restrictive functional forms can bias the inferred pressure--density relation~\cite{Legred:2022pyp} and associated neutron star observables.
+Complementary approaches based on nuclear metamodels~\cite{Montefusco:2024xrx} or relativistic mean-field (RMF) interactions~\cite{Traversi:2020aaa,Passarella:2025zqb} retain an explicit connection to nuclear microphysics, but likewise require assumptions~\cite{Biswas:2020puz} when extrapolated to supranuclear densities relevant for neutron star interiors.
 By contrast, \textbf{nonparametric approaches}, such as Gaussian Process (GP) representations~\cite{Landry:2018prl,Landry_2020PhRvD.101l3007L,Gorda:2022jvk,Sarin:2023tgv}, treat the EOS as a distribution over functions rather than a fixed template.
 These methods allow greater flexibility and broader prior support, but they can require larger datasets for meaningful inference and may obscure direct physical interpretation.

 To balance these competing strengths and limitations, \textbf{hybrid EOS frameworks} have been developed~\cite{Biswas:2020puz,Biswas:2020xna,Biswas:2021yge}, in which the EOS at low densities is anchored by a nuclear meta-model~\cite{Bombaci:1991zz} informed by empirical constraints (e.g., PREX/CREX, $\chi$EFT, and symmetry energy parameters), while the high-density regime is extended using a phenomenological extrapolation.
 This construction enables systematic comparison of modelling assumptions while retaining a firm physics-based foundation near nuclear saturation density.